cromdomp/blog/about.md

 permalink: /about/
 ---

-This is my blog, where I'll share some stuff.
+This is the crybaby house, where I'll share some stuff.